About our rehabilitation services

 Community Stroke Team

 We provide group programs, education and information to stroke survivors and their families/support person living in the Newcastle, Lake Macquarie or Port Stephens areas.
-Most programs are free of charge.
-The Community Stroke Team (CST) include:
+Most programs are free of charge however parking fees may occur.

-We may take referrals from outside these areas however patients must be from within the Hunter New England Local Health District area and will need to travel to where the group programs are being held.
+We may take referrals from outside these areas however patients must be from within the Hunter New England Local Health District area and will need to travel to where the group programs are being held or have a device capable of accessing the internet for our online program.

 Any family member, support person or friend is welcome to attend our programs with the stroke survivor.